cognitivetech/ollama-ebook-summary/README.md

 Rather than feed a 400 page book into any LLM model, splitting it into chapters makes the task more managable.
 Using [PrivateGPT](https://github.com/imartinez/privateGPT), I've found a number of models that produce good results when asking questions on a 60 page book-chapter.

-In this project, I'll prepare a whole chapter for query\summarization, and then use a shell script to submit the same queries to 6 models I've selected for comparison.
+In this project, I'll prepare a whole chapter for query\summarization, and then use a shell script to submit the same queries to the models selected for comparison.

 #### Backend
 Roughly speaking, PrivateGPT splits your document into chunks which are "tagged" and stored in a database.